joelberkeley/spidr/tutorials/Nuisances.md

 interface Shareable a where
   share : a -> Graph a
 ```
-`share` labels all tensor expressions in an `a`, in the tensor graph.
+`share` labels all tensor expressions contained within the `a`.
 You can efficiently reuse a value created by `share` as many times as you like; it will only be evaluated once.
 In our example, this would be
 ```idris
 y' : Graph $ Tensor [2] F64
 y' = do